-There are many thousands of products and services out there, but how do you define what is a good and reliable product or service?
+There are thousands of products and services out there, but how do you define what is a good and reliable product or service?
 You probably came to the conclusion it was the quality of the product or service that helped shape your perception of it.
-So how does a company determine the quality of their products and services?
+So how does a company determine the quality of its products and services?
 More than likely, they have a dedicated team to ensure their products and services meet customer expectations and standards.
-This is where Quality Assurance department, or QA for short, comes into play.
+This is where the Quality Assurance department, QA for short, comes into play.

-QA responsibilities are to test and ensure that products and services are meeting customer needs and expectations.
+QA's responsibilities are to test and ensure that products and services are meeting customer needs and expectations.
 This sounds like a good approach for any company to take if they want to maintain their reputation of providing high-quality products and services to their customers.
 But unfortunately, there are some companies who do not consider Quality Assurance as a vital component of their business growth.
 Many do not see the value in spending money on testing, nor do they take the risks seriously, simply because they have never run into any problems before.

-If a business is content with their current financial position, not concerned about future prosperity or loss of market share and customers, then a QA department is seen as an unnecessary burden.
+If a business is content with its current financial position and not concerned about future prosperity or loss of market share and customers, then a QA department is seen as an unnecessary burden.
 Unless you have a one-of-a-kind product (niche), poor quality will cause customers to look somewhere else, and that in turn means lost revenue for the company, not to mention damage to their reputation.
 This is one of the main reasons why having a QA team is vital to a company’s future.

 Better to be Safe than Sorry

 The purpose of QA is to provide better intel on a product and/or service.
 This helps determine how much risk a company faces if they ship their product and/or service.
 QA performs tests to ensure products produced by a company are of high quality.
 Testing can help companies save millions on damages and even legal action.
 It can also avoid additional costs and time to fix a product that is already available to the market (think of automobile recalls).
 Testing isn’t a formality, it is a business analysis tool.